MaggotHATE/Llama_chat/README.md

 * Use w64devkit https://github.com/skeeto/w64devkit/releases
 * Launch w64devkit.exe and navigate to the project folder
 * `make all_cpu` to compile all cpu-only executables
-* `make all` includes CLBLAST only for now (for CUBLAS see https://github.com/ggerganov/llama.cpp/issues/1470 )
+* `make all` includes CLBLAST ( the only GPU option for now - regarding CUBLAS see https://github.com/ggerganov/llama.cpp/issues/1470 )